jgm/cmark-hs/README.md

   - `parseDocument` uses [libcmark]'s parser to produce a `Node` tree that can be processed further using Haskell.
-One can transform the tree using generics, convert it to another kind of structure---e.g. a Pandoc object that can be rendered using pandoc's renderers, or render it using a custom rendering function.
+One can transform the tree using generics, convert it to another kind of structure (such as a Pandoc object that can be rendered using pandoc's renderers) or render it using a custom rendering function.